 Landscape Partnerships are a National Lottery Heritage Fund grant programme for the conservation and enjoyment of areas of distinctive character.

-In 2018, The Colne Valley Regional Park – the first real taste of the countryside immediately west of London – was successful in its bid for £1.6m worth of National Lottery funding.
-This will be augmented by a further £900k of local funding.
-The Landscape Partnership brings together wildlife organisations, local authorities, and water companies, and is led by community charity Groundwork South.
+The Colne Valley Regional Park Landscape Partnership ran from 2019 to June 2023.
+It provided £2.4m ( £1.6m of National Lottery funding and a further £900k of local funding) to preserve and enhance the landscape for people and wildlife.
+The Landscape Partnership brought together wildlife organisations, local authorities, and water companies, and was led by community charity Groundwork South.

-Through this wide ranging scheme, the partnership will take steps to bring a cherished landscape back from the brink of decline by co-ordinating conservation work, and helping connect communities with their heritage, enabling them to understand and take responsibility for it.
+Through this wide ranging scheme, the partnership took steps to bring a cherished landscape back from the brink of decline by co-ordinating conservation work, and helping connect communities with their heritage, enabling them to understand and take responsibility for it.

 - To restore and strengthen the character of this unique landscape, and its visibility, focusing on key habitats building resilience and the ability to sustain it in the long term.